amsaren/course_materials/Biocontainers_2021/Slides/Containers_in_HPC_environment.md

 # Basics 1/2
 - Singularity available in Puhti and Mahti
-- Singularity available both in login nodes and compute nodes
+  - available both in login nodes and compute nodes
   - Only light tasks (`singularity inspect` etc) should be done in the login nodes
   - All actual computation should be done in the compute nodes, i.e.  as a batch job or in an interactive session (´sinteractive´)